Moamen-Mamdouh/CV/ReadMe.md

   - Billing Tracking: Manages customer payments with automated reminders for due dates.
   - Project Status Updates: Tracks and reports project progress to keep clients informed.
   - Notifications: Sends alerts to clients about upcoming bills and project updates.
-- The system enhances project organization, improves billing efficiency, and fosters better communication with clients, driving satisfaction and productivity.
+- The system enhances project organization, improves billing efficiency, and fosters better client communication, driving satisfaction and productivity.

 ### [ELO E-Commerce System](https://elo-link.com) | ASP.Net

 - ELO is a cutting-edge e-commerce platform designed for the industrial sector in Qatar, focusing on equipment and machinery rentals.
-- It simplifies the rental process by offering two rental options: instant rentals for immediate needs and quotation requests for customized solutions.
+- It simplifies the rental process by offering two options: instant rentals for immediate needs and quotation requests for customized solutions.
 - ELO’s user-friendly interface and follow-up system ensure a smooth experience from selection to return, streamlining operations and enhancing flexibility.
 - Whether users need on-demand equipment or prefer negotiated terms, ELO provides an efficient, reliable solution tailored to industrial needs.